Code-Institute-Submissions/inscribe/README.md

 #### Account Registration

-* Unregistered users can sign up for an (in)Scribed account by navigating to the "registration" page using various links, within the:
+* Unregistered users can sign up for an (in)Scribe account by navigating to the "registration" page using various links, within the:
   * Navbar
   * 'Create an Account' links on "home" and "sign in" pages.
 * There is a set character max-length of 12, which includes the use of special characters and numbers for the user's identity.